Cartagena

 Cartagena's culture is Caribbean Colombian: warm, music-driven, and social.

-• Spanish is essential for most interactions outside upscale tourist venues.
+- You'll need Spanish for most interactions outside upscale tourist venues.
 English proficiency is lower in Cartagena than in Bogota

 Scam Warnings